-The static threshold enforces a 50% trading band within which the price of a stock is allowed to move.
-When the price of a listed security moves up by 50% (price ceiling) or down by 50% (floor price) on a particular day (to be reckoned from the last closing price or the last adjusted closing price, whichever is higher), the price of that security is automatically frozen by the PSE, unless there is an official statement from the corporation or a government agency justifying such price fluctuation, in which case the affected security can still be traded but only at the frozen price.
+The upper static threshold enforces a 50%, while the lower static threshold enforces as 30%, trading band within which the price of a stock is allowed to move.
+When the price of a listed security moves up by 50% (price ceiling) or down by 30% (floor price) on a particular day (to be reckoned from the last closing price or the last adjusted closing price, whichever is higher), the price of that security is automatically frozen by the PSE, unless there is an official statement from the corporation or a government agency justifying such price fluctuation, in which case the affected security can still be traded but only at the frozen price.
 If the subject corporation fails to submit such explanation, a trading halt is imposed by the PSE on the listed security the following day.
 Resumption of trading shall be allowed only when the disclosure of the subject corporation is disseminated, subject again to the trading ban.